 The Secondary Common Application Form which you receive from your child’s primary school must be completed either on-line or returned to the Local Authority or Primary school by the date specified by the Local Authority.
 We do not have a separate Application Form.

-Under Section 1.4 of the DFE School’s Admissions Code Wrotham School has decided to admit above its Published Admission Number for September 2013.
-The number has been increased from 120 to 130.
+Under Section 1.4 of the DFE School’s Admissions Code Wrotham School has decided to admit above its Published Admission Number for September 2018.
+The number has been increased from 140 to 145 to meet local demand.

 HOW DO WE ALLOCATE PLACES?

 Wrotham School admits students across the whole ability range.
 If we are oversubscribed we use the following rules, in this order of priority:

 Wrotham School Governors have adopted the same definition of terms as used by Kent County Council.
 Before the application of the oversubscription criteria, children with a Statement of Special Educational Need which namesWrotham School, will be admitted.
 As a result of this the published admissions criteria will be reduced accordingly.

 If the number of preferences for the school is more than the number of places available, places will be allocated in the following priority order:

 1. Children in Local Authority Care – A child under the age of 18 years for whom the Local Authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who is subject of a care order under Part IV of the Act.

 2. Current Family Association – A brother or sister attending Wrotham School when the child starts.
 In this context brother or sister means children who live as brother or sister in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or stepsisters and foster brothers and sisters.